dask/dask-ml/docs/source/hyper-parameter-search.rst

 *Tools for performing hyperparameter optimization of Scikit-Learn API-compatible models using Dask*.

-Scaling in hyper-parameter searches
+Scaling in hyperparameter searches
 -----------------------------------

-Scaling a hyper-parameter optimization means that the problem becomes either

-1. compute constrained
-2. memory constrained
+Dask-ML has tools to scale hyperparameter searches to either **more data** or **more computational power.** This means searches that Dask-ML's tools can have either of the following problems:

+1. **Being "compute constrained".** e.g., this happens when many hyperparameters need to be tuned (like the hyperparameter of neural networks; learning rate, batch size, momentum, etc)
+2. **Being "memory constrained".** e.g., when a model needs to be tuned for a larger-than-memory dataset.

 These issues are independent and both can happen the same time.
-Examples:

-* Having many hyper-parameters leads to compute constrained problems. e.g., the hyper-parameters in a neural network (learning rate, etc)
-* Having a larger-than-memory dataset leads to memory constrained problems.

-Dask-ML has work in all 4 combinations of these two constraints.
+Dask-ML has the following tools to address these issues:

 Neither compute nor memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^